Andrew Weil

-Andrew Thomas Weil (/waɪl/, born June 8, 1942) is an American celebrity doctor who advocates for alternative medicine including the 4-7-8 breathing technique.
+Andrew Thomas Weil (/waɪl/, born June 8, 1942) is an American celebrity doctor who advocates integrative medicine.

 Early life and education

-Early years

-Andrew Thomas Weil was born in Philadelphia on June 8, 1942, the only child of parents who operated a millinery store, in a family that was Reform Jewish.
-He graduated from high school in 1959 and was awarded a scholarship from the American Association for the United Nations, giving him the opportunity to go abroad for a year, living with families in India, Thailand, and Greece.
-From this experience he became convinced that in many ways American culture and science was insular and unaware of non-American practices.
+Weil was born in Philadelphia, on June 8, 1942, the only child of parents who operated a millinery store, in a family that was Reform Jewish.
+He graduated from high school in 1959, and was awarded a scholarship from the American Association for the United Nations, giving him the opportunity to go abroad for a year, during which he lived with families in India, Thailand, and Greece.
+From this experience, he became convinced that American culture and science was insular and unaware of non-American practices.
 He began hearing that mescaline enhanced creativity and produced visionary experiences, and finding little information on the subject, he read The Doors of Perception by Aldous Huxley.

-Undergraduate period

-Weil entered Harvard University in 1960, majoring in biology with a concentration in ethnobotany.
-He had an early curiosity regarding psychoactive drugs, and in that period, met Harvard psychologists Timothy Leary and Richard Alpert, and separately engaged in organized experimentation with mescaline.
-Weil would write for and eventually serve as an editor of the Harvard Crimson.
+In 1960, Weil entered Harvard University, where he majored in biology with a concentration in ethnobotany.
+At Harvard, he developed curiosity about psychoactive drugs.
+He met Harvard psychologists Timothy Leary and Richard Alpert, and separately engaged in organized experimentation with mescaline.
+Weil wrote for Harvard Crimson.
 One published account of the period describes a falling out of Weil from the group that included the faculty—among whom the experimentation with drugs was contentious, and with regard to undergraduates, proscribed; the falling out involved an exposé on drug-use and supply that Weil wrote for the Crimson.
 Weil wrote of faculty experimentation with drugs in a series of Crimson pieces: